Frequently Asked Questions

 Why didn't you use <some part name> instead?
 Wouldn't it cost less?

-The best way to understand why we designed our brewery the way we did and used the parts we did is to read the corresponding Building your Brewery articles.
+The best way to understand why we designed our brewery the way we did and used the parts we did is to read the corresponding Building your Brewery guides.
 We provide detailed information on the design choices we made and often compare our choice to the other options available.

 Remember as well that (within reason) cost was the last factor we considered.
 Functionality, ease of use, safety, and durability were placed before cost.
 We firmly believe that a properly designed system using quality components will far outlast one made with cheap components and end up costing less to use in the long run.